What is Plaque Psoriasis? | Otezla® (apremilast)

 There is no cure for plaque psoriasis, but it can be managed with treatment.
 If you’ve been living with plaque psoriasis for a while, you and your doctor have probably discussed and even tried some options.

-These treatments, often called systemic treatments, target plaque psoriasis below the surface of the skin, where it starts, to reduce plaque psoriasis symptoms.
-These include:
+These treatments, often called systemic treatments, target plaque psoriasis where it starts below the surface of the skin:

 Oral medications